WORDS BY WILL BEDINGFIELD

-But the entire project almost didn’t happen thanks to Lambeth’s planning department, who came to check the bricks for one of the walls to find they were “not natural” enough.
+But the entire project almost didn’t happen thanks to Lambeth’s planning department, which came to check the bricks for one of the walls to find they were “not natural” enough.
 “It was a disaster we had ordered them all, they were all on site, they’d been agreed at planning.
-Even the grand designs guys were like how can they not like this?
+Even the Grand Designs guys were like ‘how can they not like this?’

-Fortunately for the family and for Zac the council eventually gave in on the materials and, on the words of Rachel: “The result is so much more beautiful for it.”
+Fortunately for the family and for Zac the council eventually gave in on the materials and, in the words of Rachel: “The result is so much more beautiful for it.”

 Brixton-based architect Zac Munro is clearly proud if his achievement, and his local credentials are clear.
 He is a director of Brixton Pound and his architect firm is based in the Eurolink Business Centre on Effra Road.

 A quick glance at his website reveals sketches of plans for Windrush Square and a Brixton Road kiosks.